rust-aarhus/meetups/meetups/2023/meetup-01.md

 He will like to welcome your all and talk about how we can create an awesome community together.

-### I already know a memory safe language, so why should I learn Rust?
+### Why learn Rust if I know a memory-safe language?
 [Philip Kristoffersen][pk] is a senior software consultant (Full-stack & Architect) at [BRØLSTÆRK] and works with everything from 3D Visualization to Microservices.

 This evening he'll compare Rust, C# and TypeScript features and their pros & cons, followed by a Q&A.